510: The Painted Hills

 Kenny Rogers as Moses.

-Kenny Rogers is a successful country music artist with 39 studio albums (plus 43 compilation, or "Best Of" albums) and 21 number one singles to his credit.
+Kenny Rogers (1938-2020) was a successful country music artist with 39 studio albums (plus 43 compilation, or "Best Of" albums) and 21 number one singles to his credit.
 Always sporting a neatly trimmed snow-white beard, he also acted in a few film and TV roles, and was co-founder of the restaurant chain Kenny Rogers Roasters.
 Moses is a biblical figure who led the Israelites out of slavery in Egypt to the Promised Land.

 Any Snausages in there?